gedaiu/trial/README.md

 [Writing unit tests is easy with Dlang](https://dlang.org/spec/unittest.html).
 Unfortunately when you have a big collection of unit tests, it get's hard to maintain and debug them.
-In order to avoid these problems you can use this flexible test runner for D programing language.
+In order to avoid these problems, you can use this flexible test runner for D programing language.

 ## Motivation